zachmdsi/tcp-in-c/README.md

 - Data transmission

-  TCP transmits in data in segments that contain:
+  TCP transmits data as internat datagrams that contain:

     - Sequence number: position of segment in the stream of data
     - Acknowledgement number: indicates the position of the next segment

-- Flow control

-  TCP uses a window size to indicate the amount of data that the sender is allowed to send and the amount the receiver can received.
-It is agreed upon during the three-way handshake.
+    - Flow control: uses a window size to indicate the send/receive data limit

 - Connection termination